 Endangering the Welfare of a Child

-Endangering the welfare of a child is a Class A misdemeanor in New York, which carries up to one year in jail.
+Endangering the welfare of a child is a Class A misdemeanor in New York, which carries a penalty of up to one year in jail.
 Many times, when the offense is committed by a parent or guardian, there will also be family offense petitions filed in Family Court, as well as abuse and/or maltreatment (neglect) investigations by Child Protective Services (CPS) or New York City’s Administration for Children’s Services (ACS).

 Unfortunately, the statute is so broad and vague, our White Plains criminal defense lawyers recognize that it can criminalize the most innocent conduct.
 Furthermore, the lack of specificity in the wording the statute and the broad range of conduct that the statute can criminalize means that law enforcement and prosecutors can threaten to charge someone, or actually charge someone, with endangering the welfare of a child for almost any conduct involving children.

 There are two separate subdivisions of endangering the welfare of a child.